 Notes and Bibliography System:

-Newspaper and magazine articles in print:
+Newspaper and magazine articles online (with URL):

 Author-Date System: